orange-cloudfoundry/orange-cf-bosh-cli/README.md

 Then, log into the container with ssh: <code>ssh -p 2222 bosh@127.0.0.1</code>

 The password at first logon is "welcome".
 Then, you have to change your password.
-When you are logged into the container, you can add your ssh public key into the file ~/.ssh/authorized_keys.
+When you are logged into the container, you must add your ssh public key into the file ~/.ssh/authorized_keys (RSA format).
+This last step will make the container secure after each restart/update.

 ### How to use it using "Docker Bosh Release"